mikeizbicki/cmc-csci143/week_14/README.md

 Done with material for the final exam

+Schedule:

-Today: Review
+- Today: Review

-Wednesday: Ask questions
+- Wednesday: Ask questions

-Friday: No class, midterm posted
+- Friday: No class, midterm posted

-Next week: last homework for non-seniors
+- Next week: last homework for non-graduating students only

 ## Main ideas